 I tried hard to make a good impression – I was absolutely confident that getting a job at -40°C that involved wearing a striped elf hat was going to be the solution.

 The striped hat actually formed a big part of my motivation, maybe because at the time all my friends were trying to get into offices and investment banks.

 But the real Santa discusses employment terms with his reindeer only, so I left the village still wondering how to get a job there.

 Then, as many as nearly twelve years later and as few as four weeks ago, I bumped into Chris Lovelock.
 He is the man currently in charge of the Santa’s programme recruitment for you to work in Finland; consequently, it goes without saying that he is employed by a British company.

 (Then tell me who does rule the world).

-Chris works for Surrey-based Work a Season, the largest specialist independent tour operator in the UK, recruiting staff for specialist ski companies such as Inghams, Esprit Ski and Ski Total, and also managing the Inghams Lakes & Mountains and, of course, the Santa’s Lapland programme.
+Chris works for Surrey-based Work a Season, a specialist tour operator in the UK, recruiting staff for specialist ski companies such as Inghams, Esprit Ski and Ski Total, and also managing the Santa’s Lapland programme.